Portugal mourns as deadly forest fire rages

 Armindo Antonio, 67, a retiree who lives in Lisbon but has a home in nearby Louriceira, was sitting outside with a mask hanging around his neck.

 "Some people stayed.
 Now we're waiting to see.
 From what they say, the village is still closed," he said.
-"We've heard everything burnt around our house but the house is ok.
-But we don't really know if that information is right.
-We just have to wait."
+"Near our village we have some relatives and we're trying to get in touch.
+We don't know if the fire got to their house, I can't reach them."

+Just a few kilometres away, near Avelar, smoke was rising from a forest of pine and eucalyptus, as helicopters flying above dropped water to isolate the fire.

-Portugal sweltered under a severe heatwave over the weekend, with temperatures topping 40 degrees Celsius in several regions.
+Over the weekend, Portugal sweltered under temperatures topping 40 degrees Celsius in several regions.

 Portugal was hit by a series of fires last year which devastated more than 100,000 hectares of the mainland.